 How can I verify my email on Discord?

 Go to User Settings > My Account > Verify Email.
 Follow the instructions that appear in your email to confirm ownership.
-Discover your real dns ip address step by step guide to identify and verify your DNS resolvers
+Why Showbox Wont Connect to Server and How to Fix It: Quick Guide to Resolve Showbox Connectivity Issues 2026

 Can I join a server without an invite?